A-Crow-Nowhere/MalariAPI/scripts/blast/README.md

 ./summarize.sh
 ```

-### Raw blast outputs will be in the /tools/blast/blastOut dir
+### Raw blast outputs and log files will be in the /tools/blast/blastOut dir
 ### summarized outputs will be in the /tools/blast dir
 ---